ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Pointwise.md

   - ``Variable N Directions(2)``  (Integer) 2 1 [permutation of directions for interpolation]

 ## General Description
-``pointwise.f90`` was written as a way of interpolating scattered data on to the Elmer mesh based on the inverse distance method.
-It is included and reported by **legacy reason, only**.
+``pointwise.F90`` was written as a way of interpolating scattered data on to the Elmer mesh based on the inverse distance method.
+It is included and documented due to **legacy reason, only**.
 Do not start using it from scratch, rather stick to [Grid2DInterpolator](./Grid2DInterpolator.md)!

 ### Mulitple solutions in one SIF